Volotea: Foundation and early years

+Development since 2020
-In January 2021, Volotea retired the last of their 19 Boeing 717-200s.
-They were the last European airline to operate the type.

-On October 15, 2021, Volotea won the auction for handling the PSOs, for a period of 7 months, to and from the island of Sardinia, organised by the Autonomous Region of Sardinia on behalf of the Italian Government.
+In January 2021, Volotea retired the last of its 19 Boeing 717-200s.
+It was the last European airline to operate the type.
+In October 2021, Volotea won the auction for handling the PSOs, for a period of 7 months, to and from the island of Sardinia, organised by the Autonomous Region of Sardinia on behalf of the Italian Government.
 The airline operated the PSO services by offering daily flights, as per what required by the auction, from the Sardinian airports of Cagliari-Elmas, Olbia-Costa Smeralda and Alghero-Fertilia to the Italian airports of Rome Fiumicino and Milan Linate.
-The PSO operations started on October 15th, 2021 and are to end on May 15th, 2022.
+The PSO operations started on 15 October 2021 and are to end on 15 May 2022.

-In January 2022, Volotea announced the closure of their base at Genoa Airport after five years, ending 14 routes.

-Just before the planned end of Volotea's PSO operations in Sardinia, the company confirmed, in March 2022, its intention to take part in the upcoming PSO auction, which had been previously announced by the Autonomous Region of Sardinia, solely with the route from Cagliari-Elmas to Rome Fiumicino airport, being it the most profitable service within the PSO scheme, while data regarding the other routes was being analysed as they were also being taken into consideration.
-Subsequently, at the end of the month, ITA Airways announced their willingness to operate PSO service routes from all Sardinian airports without any financial compensations for an year until May 2023.
-As a result Volotea, on March 28, 2022, announced they were also interested in covering all PSO routes, without financial compensations, from both Cagliari-Elmas and Olbia-Costa Smeralda airports, after having analysed data from their previous PSO experience.
-In April 2022, Carlos Muñoz, the CEO of the company, eventually announced Volotea had reached an agreement with Ita Airways, according to which the airline will operate only half of the frequencies, while the remaining ones would be assigned to the counterpart.
+In January 2022, Volotea announced the closure of its base at Genoa Airport after five years, ending 14 routes.
+In March 2022, the company announced its intentions to take part in the upcoming PSO auction in Sardinia, which had been previously announced by the Autonomous Region of Sardinia, solely with the route from Cagliari-Elmas to Rome Fiumicino airport, being it the most profitable service within the PSO scheme, while data regarding the other routes was being analysed as they were also being taken into consideration.
+Subsequently, at the end of the month, ITA Airways announced its willingness to operate PSO service routes from all Sardinian airports without any financial compensations for an year until May 2023.
+As a result, Volotea announced on 28 March 2022 that it was also interested in covering all PSO routes, without financial compensations, from both Cagliari-Elmas and Olbia-Costa Smeralda airports, after having analysed data from their previous PSO experience.
+In April 2022, Carlos Muñoz, the CEO of the company, eventually announced Volotea had reached an agreement with ITA Airways; according to which the airline will operate only half of the frequencies, while the remaining ones would be assigned to the counterpart.

+In May 2023, Volotea and Eurowings signed a cooperation agreement with reciprocal sales of 150 routes.

+Corporate affairs

+The key trends for Volotea are:

 Destinations

 The focus of Volotea's route network is on destinations around the European side of the Mediterranean coast as well as Western and Southern Europe.
-As of May 2018, Volotea serves metropolitan and leisure destinations mainly in Spain, France, Italy and Greece with destinations in Austria, Croatia, Czechia, Germany, Ireland, Luxembourg, and Portugal.
+As of May 2018, Volotea serves metropolitan and leisure destinations mainly in Spain, France, Italy and Greece with destinations in Austria, Croatia, Czechia, Germany, Luxembourg, Norway and Portugal.
 Volotea served its first African destination (Tangier, Morocco) on 5 April 2019.

+Codeshare and interline agreements

+Volotea has codeshare and interline agreements with the following airlines: